Citroën C1 hatchback review

-While new models from Citroen like the Citroen C3 and Citroen C4 Cactus have highly individual interiors, the C1 is a little more bland, featuring a dashboard shared with the Toyota Aygo.
+While new models from Citroen like the Citroen C3 have highly individual interiors, the C1 is a little more bland, featuring a dashboard shared with the Toyota Aygo.
 Higher trim levels look better, though, thanks to a touchscreen display, colour coordinated pieces of trim and bright seat patterns.

-Trim levels are called Touch, Feel, Flair, and two special editions known as the Urban Ride and Origins.
-The entry-level, three-door only Touch spec likely to be too basic for most, so Feel is our pick, with desirable features like air-conditioning, Bluetooth connectivity, a seven-inch touchscreen, 50:50 split-folding rear seats, DAB radio and a space-saver spare wheel.
+Trim levels are called Live, Sense and Shine, plus a special edition known as the JCC+.
+The entry-level, three-door only Live spec is likely to be too basic for most, so Sense is our pick, with desirable features like air-conditioning, Bluetooth connectivity, a seven-inch touchscreen, 50:50 split-folding rear seats, DAB radio and a space-saver spare wheel.

 The Citroen C1 finished 72nd out of the 75 cars ranked in our 2020 Driver Power owner satisfaction survey of cars currently on sale in the UK.